 Hey, peeps, Ella here.
 It’s been awhile since I’ve updated you on my adventures—that’s no fault of my own, but rather because Mom and Dad have left me at home while gallivanting around the world (*pouts*).
 But I put my paw down and said, “no longer!
 You will take me out to explore Tennessee’s state parks this summer.”
 And so they did—because I have that kind of authority in this household, you see.

-First, we hit up Burgess Falls last month as part of Nature Valley’s Summer of a Million Miles Challenge to check out the gusher of a waterfall, the biggest I’ve seen in my eight years roaming this Earth and I’d venture to say one of the most spectacular on this continent.
+First, we hit up Burgess Falls last month to check out the gusher of a waterfall, the biggest I’ve seen in my eight years roaming this Earth and I’d venture to say one of the most spectacular on this continent.
 This past week, we packed up the boards and went to an entirely different kind of state park: one located on a lake, my favorite kind of place if we’re being honest.

 Neither Mom nor Dad had been to Edgar Evins State Park, so this was a first for all of us, humans and canine alike.
 The 6,000-acre park is situated lake side just an hour east of Nashville with a marina, 11 miles of hiking trails, and plenty of cabins and campgrounds if you want to stay over.